krakend/krakend-documentation/extending/writing-plugins.md

 Once your plugin is written with the plugin type interface you have chosen, compile it in the same architecture type as follows:

 {{< terminal title="Go compilation">}}
+go mod init yourmodulename
-go build -buildmode=plugin -o yourplugin.so
+go build -buildmode=plugin -o yourplugin.so .
 {{< /terminal >}}

 ### Compiling plugins inside Docker